 The most beautiful moment of the evening was a result of the collaboration of the principle clarinetist and the maestro.
 In the final measures of the second movement (Andante cantabile con lacuna licenza) they sculpted a paralyzingly beautiful cadence with a final note no one in the hall could breath during - sonic mastery.
 My brain whispered "bravo". - Kazimierz Nowak, BWW.

-Mr. Gunn has participated in numerous music festivals including Bard, Tanglewood, Aspen, St. Bart's, Telluride Jazz Celebration, and Ashlawn-Highland Opera Company and is the Principal Clarinetist of the Sunflower and Buzzard’s Bay Music Festivals.
+Mr. Gunn has participated in numerous music festivals including Tanglewood, Aspen, Bard, and St. Bart's and is the Principal Clarinetist of the Sunflower and Buzzard’s Bay Music Festivals.
 As a soloist, he has appeared with the Cincinnati Pops Orchestra, the Wheeling Symphony and the Fort Wayne Philharmonic as well as Sunflower and Buzzard’s Bay.
-In August 2016, Mr. Gunn was featured at the International Clarinet Association’s ClarinetFest performing the Copland Clarinet Concerto and in the spring of 2017, he recorded the Corigliano Clarinet concerto with the University of Texas Wind Ensemble for Reference Recordings.
-As a chamber musician Jonathan is active around the United States, has performed as a member of Concert:Nova, and has played regularly on the Linton Chamber Music Series in Cincinnati.
+In August 2016, Mr. Gunn was featured at the International Clarinet Association’s ClarinetFest performing the Copland Clarinet Concerto and in the spring of 2017, he toured and recorded the Corigliano Clarinet Concerto with the University of Texas Wind Ensemble for Reference Recordings with Jerry Junkin conducting.
+As a chamber musician Jonathan is active around the United States and has collaborated with artists such as Miró Quartet, Gil Shaham, and Anton Nel.
+He has also performed as a member of Concert:Nova, and has been a guest artist with the Linton Chamber Music Series and the Chamber Music Society of Fort Worth.

 Born in Sheffield, England, Mr. Gunn started his musical career playing violin and piano and began studying the clarinet after moving to the United States at age eleven.
 He received a Bachelor of Music from the Shepherd School of Music at Rice University and a Master of Music from the Mary Pappert School of Music at Duquesne University.
 Jonathan is married to Jennifer Gunn, who plays piccolo and flute with the Chicago Symphony Orchestra.